 During the Gold Rush in our area, our river water was indefinitely tainted with Mercury… not good for drinking.
 In addition, access is difficult and miles away.

 While pondering the idea of survival if things go south, I had to think of creative and AFFORDABLE ways to store water, and not just a little water.

 My thoughts are 3 months of water if things were bad.
 I started with the usual things most of us do.

 Of course, this is fine for drinking and cooking, but at a gallon a day per person, and additional water for some bartering, it just will not be enough.

 So, I filled my few 5-gallon jugs like most of us have.

 I knew I had to have more water.
 There’s cleaning, dishes, and even bathing.

 If we were able to even get to a water source, it could be very dirty.
-Water from puddles on the rare day it might rain or snow, low lying muddy areas, and drainage ditches, would not be safe to drink.
+Water from puddles on a rare day might rain or snow, low-lying muddy areas, and drainage ditches would not be safe to drink.